open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q3: Where can I find more information about this internship?

-+ More information about the internship can be found at the Virtual Software Engineer Intern listing [here](https://www.ole.org/join-our-team/).
++ More information about the internship can be found at the OLE's Virtual Software Engineer Intern listing on your university's Handshake site.

 #### Q4: What are the hours of the internship?

-+ This is an intensive internship that requires 24 hours of work each week.
-Work with your fellow interns and keep us updated in the [Discord server](https://discord.gg/mtgGD4EnYW).
++ This is an intensive internship requiring 24 hours of work per week.
+Please collaborate with fellow interns and keep us updated via the Discord server.
-+ The reason we have a 24 hour minimal commitment per week is that things are moving forward quickly and it might be hard for virtual interns to catch up with changes.
-Basically, we would have a few hours of Google Hangout sessions per week where everyone shares their screen, discusses problems, and works on issues together.
-Then the rest of the time is for catching up with the changes and working on issues assigned.
++ The 24-hour minimum commitment is necessary due to the fast-paced nature of our work, which can make it difficult for virtual interns to stay up to date.
+We host a Google Meet virtual office from Monday to Friday, approximately 5 AM to 5 PM EDT.
+During this time, you can hear about ongoing projects, share your screen, ask questions, discuss challenges, and collaborate on issues.
+You can join the Google Meet virtual office whenever you’re working, but you don’t have to be on for all your work hours.
+Use the remaining time to catch up on changes and complete assigned tasks.

 #### Q5: Is this a paid internship?

-+ This position is unpaid, but it will provide a diverse range of experiences in the workplace.
-We can provide a certificate of completion, upon request.
-Also, academic credit can be provided through your institution (if applicable).
++ This is an unpaid position but offers a diverse range of workplace experiences.
+Upon request, we can provide a certificate of completion.
+Academic credit may be available through your institution (if applicable), and we can assist with paperwork for CPT or first-year OPT.

 #### Q6: What happens after the initial steps?